 Roaring bitmaps are compressed bitmaps which tend to outperform conventional compressed bitmaps such as WAH, EWAH or Concise.
 In some instances, they can be hundreds of times faster and they often offer significantly better compression.

-Samy Chambi, Daniel Lemire, Owen Kaser, Robert Godin, Better bitmap performance with Roaring bitmaps, arXiv:1402.6407.
-(Software for paper) (Data used in the paper)
+Samy Chambi, Daniel Lemire, Owen Kaser, Robert Godin, Better bitmap performance with Roaring bitmaps, Software: Practice and Experience (to appear) arXiv:1402.6407.
+(Data used in the paper)

 where the version tag should refer to the version you need.
 Code sample: